Benefits of Fairy Tales for Preschoolers

 8. Provide cultural literacy: As the settings of fairy tales is varied, it introduces children to various cultures.
 This education will help them as they grow up to understand various cultures and make necessary adjustments in their perceptions.

-So, take your children on a magical journey to the world of kings, queens, knights, dragons and fairies… Let the tales make them dream.
+So, take your children on a magical journey to the world of kings, queens, knights, dragons, fairies and other fairy tale characters… Let the tales make them dream.
 After all, dreams are what our lives are built on.